Visa policy of Suriname: Visa exemption

+Visa exemption - Entry Fee

-With the exception of nations mentioned in the next chapter, all other nations may enter Suriname without a visa if travelling for tourism or family visits.
+With the exception of citizens mentioned in the next chapter, citizens of all other countries and territories may enter Suriname without a visa for visiting family / friends or for tourist purposes for up to 90 days.
 However, an entry fee of USD 50 or 50 euros is required to be paid online prior to arrival.
 The exemption from paying at the entry fee applies to the following groups of travelers below: